stevencohn/WindowsPowerShell/readme.md

 Using the scripts below, a new machine can be configured and apps installed in under 30 minutes.

+Run `Set-ExecutionPolicy RemoteSigned` prior to running if this is the first use of PowerShell.

 The recommended sequence to run:

 1. Initialize-Machine.ps1